 Process unstructured data to go beyond who and what to uncover the why.
 Create analysis models for your specific needs.
 You’ll discover the most common topics and concerns to keep your employees happy and productive.

 Find out what the public is saying about a new product right after launch, or analyze years of feedback you may have never seen.
-You can search keywords for a particular product or feature and train sentiment analysis models to find only the information you need.
+You can search keywords for a particular product feature (interface, UX, functionality)and train sentiment analysis models to find only the information you need.

-Sentiment analysis can be used to perform market research on your competition.
+Another use case of sentiment analysis is market and competitor research.
 Find out who’s trending among your competitors and how your marketing efforts compare.
 Get a comprehensive view from the ground, from every aspect of your and your competition’s customer base.